-Acres vs. sprayed acres - application is unique compared to planting and harvesting in the sense that you may go over the field multiple times.
+Acres versus sprayed acres - Application is unique compared to planting and harvesting in the sense that you may go over the field multiple times.
 Because of this, we calculate acreage not by the planted acre, but by the sprayed acre.

-Labor (if custom application) - if you are hiring custom applicators, you no doubt know what they charge by the acre.
+Labor (custom application) - If you are hiring custom applicators, you no doubt know what they charge by the acre.
 You also know what they are charging for chemical.

-Pull-behind costs - these costs are specifically for the producer that is operating a pull-behind sprayer.
+Pull-behind costs - These costs are specifically for the producer that is operating a pull-behind sprayer.
 Our calculator includes some worksheets to help isolate the costs associated with a pull-behind.
 In reality, most pull-behind owners also hire custom application, so we will need to account for both costs.

-Annual operation costs of a SP sprayer -These costs are simple and include fuel, maintenance, operator's wages and insurance.
+Annual operation costs of a self-propelled sprayer - These costs include fuel, maintenance, operator's wages and insurance.